PecanProject/betydb-data-access/original_api.md

 ### A brief summary of the syntax of URL-based queries:

 * The portion of the URL directly following {{book.BETYdb_URL}}/ determines the primary table being queried and the format of the query result.
+For example,
-For example, {{book.BETYdb_URL}}/traits.json would obtain results from the traits table in JSON format and {{book.BETYdb_URL}}/yields.xml would get results from the yields table in XML format.
+  {{book.BETYdb_URL}}/traits.json would obtain results from the traits table in JSON format and {{book.BETYdb_URL}}/yields.xml would get results from the yields table in XML format.

-* As a special case, to query the traits\_and\_yields\_view, use "search" in place of the table name.
-For example, {{book.BETYdb_URL}}/search.json returns the rows of this view in JSON format.
+* As a special case, to query the SQL view `traits_and_yields_view`, use "search" in place of the table name.
+For example,
+  {{book.BETYdb_URL}}/search.json returns the rows of this view in JSON format.
   Note that multiple-table URL-based queries are not currently possible with `traits_and_yields_view` as the primary table.

 * The URL {{book.BETYdb_URL}}/traits.csv will download the entire traits table (or rather, that portion of the table which the user is permitted to access) in CSV format.
 To restrict the results, we use a _query string_, which is the portion of the URL after the question mark.
-The query string consists of one or more clauses of the form `key=value` separated by `&` characters.
-For example, to obtain only the portion of the traits table associated with the site having id 99, the species having id 938, and the citation having id 45, we could write {{book.BETYdb_URL}}/traits.csv?site_id=99&specie_id=938&citation_id=45.
-Note that restrictions are cummulative: each clause further restricts the result of applying the previous restriction.
-In general, there is (currently) no way of taking the disjunction of multiple clauses—that is, there is not way of "OR-ing" the clauses together (but see the next item).
+The query string consists of one or more clauses of the form `<key>=<value>` separated by `&` characters.
+For example, to obtain only the portion of the traits table associated with the site having id 99, the species having id 938, and the citation having id 45, we could write
+  {{book.BETYdb_URL}}/traits.csv?site_id=99&specie_id=938&citation_id=45.
+Note
+  that restrictions are cummulative: each clause further restricts the result of applying the previous restriction.
+In general, there is no way of taking the disjunction of multiple clauses—that is, there is not way of "OR-ing" the clauses together (but see the next item).

 * In queries on `traits_and_yields_view`, in addition to being able to use column names as keys, you can also use the special key `search`.
 This matches against multiple columns at once, and the query succeeds if each word in the search string matches any portion of one of the column values in the list of searched columns.
 Moreover, these matches are not case-sensitive.
 For details, see \ref{sec:basicsearch} above.

 *  URLs can not contain spaces.
 If the value you are querying against contains a space, substitute `+` or `%20` in the URL.
 Thus, above we had to write the query URL as {{book.BETYdb_URL}}/species.csv?scientificname=Panicum+virgatum.
 We couldn't have written it as {{book.BETYdb_URL}}/species.csv?scientificname=Panicum virgatum.